leuz9/creative-app/README.md

-# CreativeApp by Roland Niokhor FAYE
+# CreativeApp by Roland Niokhor FAYE and deploy on Heroku -> https://crud-project2020.herokuapp.com/

 You have to run first "npm install" after clone this repo